| Training type | Frequency (per week) | Duration (work bout) | Intensity |

 Encourages fat utilization, mitochondrial efficiency, and cardiovascular adaptations

-May not simulate competition fiber recruitment—best used in base-building phases
+May not match competition-specific muscle fiber recruitment, so it’s best used during base-building phases

 Intensity: At or slightly above race pace (~lactate threshold)